franjtr/Coursera-getting-and-cleaning-data/README.md

 4 Appropriately labels the data set with descriptive variable names.<br />
 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity.<br />
 <br />
-You can find additional information about the variables, data and transformations in the CodeBook.MD file.<br />
+You can find additional information about the data in the CodeBook.MD file.<br />